learn-academy-2022-charlie/week-1-assessment-IrvingCyberGarcia/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Higher Order Functions:
+1. Higher Order Functions: built in methods in javascript that act on arrays by making an argument out of the function.

-2. Jest:
+2. Jest: a testing framework in JavaScript managed by yarn use to test code and allows you to know if your code is working properly.

-3. Objects:
+3. Objects: in javascript objects are a data type that has keys and values to form methods .

-4. Method:
+4. Method: a keyword in javascript that references the object and is used to create a variable accessing the value

-5. Classes:
+5. Classes: classes are blueprints for objects and they can be customizable  and reusable similar to functions